patman007/patrickmason/02_midterm/m10/question.md

 Reference: https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data

-### Answer: Nothing happens, the form remains unsubmitted
+### Wrong Answer: Nothing happens, the form remains unsubmitted

+### Correct Answer:
+### The form clears its fields and moves to the root of the website.